 Any PAYE repayment due to someone claiming Jobseeker’s Allowance on the grounds of unemployment or Employment and Support Allowance on the grounds of incapacity, is made through the Benefit Office

 - At the end of the claim

 - After 5 April, if this is earlier

 An initial claim must be made on form P50.
 See guidance included within action guide ‘Deceased Return Capture’ available on the Personal Tax Operations Guidance Gateway.

-The P50 tells claimants, who are not claiming a taxable benefit and expect to be unemployed for 4 weeks or more, to fill in the form and submit it together with form P45 Parts 2 and 3.
+The P50 tells claimants, who are not claiming a taxable benefit and expect to be unemployed for 4 weeks or more, to fill in the form and submit it together with pay and tax details from their P45.

 You may receive a claim from an individual who has been unemployed for less than 4 weeks.
 In such a case, use your judgement and either make the repayment claimed or explain to the individual why you are not making repayment.

 If further information is required to deal with the claim, a P50 (enquiry letter) from OCA can be sent to the individual or their agent requesting the further details.

 You should always access the Edit Employments screen to check that the ‘Total Pay and Tax in this employment’ fields are populated.
 If they are not, you should enter the total pay and tax in this employment in the relevant fields and ensure that the Total Pay To Date and Total To Date fields for the final employment include all previous amounts.